Kacper-Lubisz/TrayMaster/README.md

 If you wish to contribute to this project, please fork this repository and make pull requests!

 The project was developed using the JetBrains WebStorm IDE, and includes configuration files for both ESLint and the built-in WebStorm code inspector.
-We recommend that you use both if possible, though WebStorm does cost money for most non-students.
+We recommend that you use both if possible.